-Quite a few Android users complained that they are facing a problem with their handset when they are trying to open the Settings option.
-It’s showing “Unfortunately, Settings has stopped working”.
-This was a very common issue back in the time when the KitKat update was released.
-However, the problem is not always related to the software update, and if you see this error message on your device try the solutions below, and hopefully, you will fix your Android device.
+Quite a few Android users complained that they face a problem with their handset when they are trying to open the Settings option.
+It’s showing, “Unfortunately, Settings has stopped working.”
+It was a prevalent issue back in the time when the KitKat update was released.
+However, the problem is not always related to the software update, and if you see this error message on your device, try the solutions below, and hopefully, you will fix your Android device.

 Solutions for the “Unfortunately, Settings has stopped working” problem on Android

 ‘Unfortunately, settings have stopped working’ is a very annoying issue, but you can fix it by restarting your Android phone or tablet.
 Press and hold the Power button.
 When the menu opens, tap Restart.
 Try to access the settings.